vectordotdev/vector/website/docs/reference/transforms/merge.md

 ### stream_discriminant_fields

 An ordered list of fields to distinguish streams by.
 Each stream has a separate partial event merging state.
 Should be used to prevent events from unrelated sources from mixing together, as this affects partial event processing.
+See [Field Notation Syntax](#field-notation-syntax) for more info.

 </Field>